kretmatt/12Factor_RoomBooking/readme.md

 ## How to start the service / application

-The codebase of the project is on (Github)[https://github.com/kretmatt/12Factor_RoomBooking].
-The containerized service can be found on (Docker Hub)[https://hub.docker.com/r/misterthias/tfroombooking].
+The codebase of the project is on [Github](https://github.com/kretmatt/12Factor_RoomBooking).
+The containerized service can be found on [Docker Hub](https://hub.docker.com/r/misterthias/tfroombooking).

-In order to start the service including the database and an Nginx Loadbalancer, the following command must be executed.
+In order to start the service including the database and an Nginx Loadbalancer, the following command must be executed in the root of this repository.

 ````
 docker-compose up --scale roombooking=[Wanted number of RoomBooking APIs]